dsc-courses/dsc80-2026-su/syllabus.md

 ### What counts as cheating?

-In DSC 80, you can read books, surf the web, talk to your friends and the DSC 80 staff to get help understanding the concepts you need to know to complete your assignments.
+In DSC 80, you can read books, use the internet, and talk to your friends and the DSC 80 staff to get help understanding the concepts you need to know to complete your assignments.
 However, all code must be written by you (or, in the instance of projects, together with your partner).